Anna Vyrubova: Later life

 Sick with measles, Anna Vyrubova was arrested on 21 March 1917 and underwent five months of prison in the Peter and Paul Fortress, which included a medical examination to prove her virginity.
 The interrogation on her political role started on 6 May.
 Vyrubova admitted she saw Rasputin once or twice a week but feigned a childish innocence.
 The investigator concluded that she was too naïve and unintelligent to have had any influence over the Tsarina.

 In Anna's own memoirs, she describes her perils in prison and her narrow escape from execution when, miraculously, she met several old friends of her father on a St. Petersburg street who helped her escape.
 She endured much hardship avoiding the Bolsheviks, and she was able to escape to Finland only in December 1920.
-Before leaving the Soviet Union, she became friends with the revolutionary writer Maxim Gorky, who urged her to write her memoirs; she followed his advice.
+Before leaving Russia, she became friends with the revolutionary writer Maxim Gorky, who urged her to write her memoirs; she followed his advice.
 She met with Zinaida Gippius, Alexander Blok and Valery Bryusov.
 Her memories of life at court provided rare descriptions of the home life of the Tsar and his family.